 Some recent research has shown that mixing some CBD supplements with high-fat foods can increase the rate of absorption by up to 4 times.

-hapihemp has just launched a brand-new innovative product called CBD Superfood mix.
+hapihemp has just launched a brand-new innovative product called CBD Multi-purpose Balm.

 It is a blend of some powerful superfoods including cinnamon, turmeric, chicory, reishi mushroom & ashwagandha.

 Hemp seed oil is perfect for most skin types as it’s one of the few oils that can moisturise without clogging your pores.
-It can even help to balance out oily skin, hydrating it and regulating the skin’s oil production.
+It can even help to balance out oily skin, hydrate it, and regulate the skin’s oil production.

-One of the omega-6 fatty acids that hemp oil contains is gamma-linolenic acid which acts as a powerful anti-inflammatory while simultaneously encouraging skin growth and new cell generation.
-This can help to calm inflammation and irritation on the skin, including acne and some conditions like psoriasis while keeping the skin nourished and moisturized.
+One of the omega-6 fatty acids that hemp oil contains is gamma-linolenic acid which can help calm your skin whilst encouraging skin growth and new cell generation.
+All these benefits while keeping the skin nourished and moisturised!